 Centre for research in Psychology and Sport Sciences

-The Centre brings together the work of approximately 45 members of academic and research staff, as well as around 75 doctoral-level students, eight of whom are supported by Centre studentships.
-The Centre enjoys collaborative research links with the Hertfordshire Partnership NHS Trust, particularly through links with our Doctorate in Clinical Psychology programme.
-The Centre also supports the development of research impact, for example through links with charities and other user-groups.
+The Centre brings together the work of approximately 45 members of academic and research staff, as well as around 75 doctoral-level students, several of whom are supported by Centre studentships.
+The Centre enjoys collaborative research links with the NHS, universities, businesses and charities.

 The Centre is committed to Open Science.
 We are members of the UK Reproducibility Network and actively promote the use of online preregistration services

 - Health and clinical psychology

 Body compassion, eating disorders, haemophilia, neurodevelopmental, personal construct theory and psychosocial factors.

 Movement and Parkinson’s disease, dance psychology, gestures and communication, motion capture and visual tracking.

 Dementia and cognitive decline, obsessive compulsive disorder, schizophrenia, body consciousness, attention, space.